 Regardless of where you decide to enter while hiking in Alaska, venturing into Tongass National Forest promises an unforgettable journey into the state’s unbounded beauty.

 Denver Glacier Trail, Skagway

 Sightseeing opportunities abound during a hike on the Denver Glacier Trail in Skagway.
 After taking a six-mile train ride on the White Pass & Yukon Route Railway, you’ll stop near a caboose cabin that marks the beginning of the Denver Glacier Trail, an easy route that runs parallel to the East Fork of the Skagway River.

-Enjoy this mostly flat walk inside a coastal forest, where you might spot bears, moose, and other Alaskan wildlife.
+Enjoy this mostly flat walk inside a coastal forest, where you can enjoy one of the most memorable things to do in Skagway—spotting bears, moose, and other Alaskan wildlife.
 Stop and enjoy the natural beauty of the Tongass National Forest, where you’ll see stunning vistas of the Sawtooth Mountains and lovely views of the river nearby.
 At the end of the trail, you’ll spot the terminus of the Denver Glacier peeking from high above—the perfect reward for all of your hard work.

 Discover the best of the Last Frontier on a luxury cruise to Alaska.
 Marvel at awe-inspiring glaciers, get up close with native wildlife, and experience some of the best hikes in Alaska.